fortran-lang/stdlib/doc/specs/stdlib_hash_functions.md

 functions and scalar hashes.
 The `stdlib_32_bit_hash_functions` module provides procedures to compute 32 bit integer hash codes and a scalar hash.
-The hash codes are useful for tables of up to `2**15` entries, and for keys with a few hundred elements.
+The hash codes can be used for tables of up to `2**30` entries, and for keys with a few hundred elements, but performance has only been tested for tables up to `2**16` entries and performance may degrade for larger numbers of entries.
 The `stdlib_64_bit_hash_functions` module provides hash procedures to compute 64 bit integer hash codes and a scalar hash.
-The hash codes are useful for tables of up to `2**30` entries, and for keys with a few thousand elements.
+The hash codes can, in principle, be used for tables of up to `2**62` entries, and for keys with a few thousand elements, but testing of performance has only been been for tables up to `2**16`elements and performance may degrade for larger numbers of entries.
 While one of the codes in `stdlib_64_bit_hash_functions`, `SPSOOKY_HASH`, can also be used to calculate 128 bit hash codes, none of the current codes can be used to calculate 256 bit hash codes.